sajari/sdk-go/README.md

 Next, set up any values that you need to pass to the record pipeline, define your record and call `CreateRecord`.

+Values allow you to control the pipeline execution.
+For example, they can be used to dynamically turn pipeline steps on or off and control how the record is processed.

 ```go
 values := map[string]string{
 	// ...